-- AMETEK Powervar, through Andrew McCartney, has added support for all AMETEK Powervar UPM models as usb-hid UPS. - Gamatronic, through Nadav Moskovitch, has revived the sec driver (as gamatronic), and expanded a bit genericups for its UPSs with alarm interface. - Microdowell, through Elio Corbolante, has created the microdowell driver to support the Enterprise Nxx/Bxx serial devices.
+- AMETEK Powervar, through Andrew McCartney, has added support for all AMETEK Powervar UPM models as usb-hid UPS. - Gamatronic, through Nadav Moskovitch, has revived the sec driver (as gamatronic), and expanded a bit genericups for its UPSs with alarm interface. - EVER Power Systems added a USB HID subdriver for EVER UPSes (Sinline RT Series, Sinline RT XL Series, ECO PRO AVR CDS Series). - Microdowell, through Elio Corbolante, has created the microdowell driver to support the Enterprise Nxx/Bxx serial devices.
 The company also proposes NUT as an alternative to its software for Linux / Unix. - Powercom, through Alexey Morozov, has provided extensive information on its USB/HID devices, along with development units. - Riello UPS, through Massimo Zampieri, has provided all protocols information.
 Elio Parisi has also created riello\ser and riello\usb to support these protocols. - Tripp Lite, through Eric Cobb, has provided test results from connecting their HID-compliant UPS hardware to NUT.
-Some of this information has been incorporated into the NUT hardware compatibility list, and the rest of the information is available via the list archives. - NAG, through Alexey Kazancev and Igor Ryabov, has added support for SNR-UPS-LID-XXXX models as usb-hid UPS.
+Some of this information has been incorporated into the NUT hardware compatibility list, and the rest of the information is available via the list archives. - NAG, through Alexey Kazancev and Igor Ryabov, has added support for SNR-UPS-LID-XXXX models as usb-hid UPS. - Ablere Electronics Co., Ltd. contributed the ablerex subdriver for blazer\usb, handling Ablerex MP, ARES Plus, MSII MSIII, GRs and GRs Plus models.